NguyenManh1404/document-react-native/LibraryUseful.md

 1. yarn add react-native-maps
 2. podInstall

+### Set up cho android
-3. `For Android: add the following line in your AndroidManifest.xml`
+1. `For Android: add the following line in your AndroidManifest.xml`
 ```js